doomlab/MOTE/cran-comments.md

 * A full set of unit tests has been added using **testthat**, providing >95% coverage across all effect size functions.
 * All examples run quickly, and documentation has been updated to meet current CRAN standards.

-## Reverse dependencies
+## revdepcheck results

-There is 1 reverse dependency.
-No breaking changes were introduced because:
-* Issue with tabledown figured out and fixed.
+* Issue with tabledown discovered and fixed.

-Reverse dependency checks show no issues.
+We checked 1 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

+ * We saw 0 new problems
+ * We failed to check 0 packages

 ## Additional comments